A1vinSmith/Passkeys-availability-check/README.md

 On a desktop browser, the Bitwarden popup appears first; close it, then the ProtonPass popup appears, and finally, the Apple passkey prompt appears last.

+Time to redundant the MFA!
+Especially those who have been compromised. e.g. https://news.trendmicro.com/2024/07/10/twilio-authy-data-breach/

 # TO-DO
 1. Sort them alphabetically